EIPStackGroup/OpENer/README.md

 Please stick to the coding conventions, as defined in source/doc/coding_rules The easiest way to conform to the indenting convertion is to set uncrustify as git filter in the OpENer repository, which can be done with the following to commands:

-git config filter.uncrustify.clean=/path/to/uncrustify/uncrustify -c uncrustify.cfg --mtime --no-backup git config filter.uncrustify.smudge=cat
+git config filter.uncrustify.clean "/path/to/uncrustify/uncrustify -c uncrustify.cfg --mtime --no-backup"

+git config filter.uncrustify.smudge "cat"